 Other Popular Places to Visit in Kandy

-If you followed my Kandy free walking tour, you’ll be exhausted by the end of the day!
+If you followed my walking tour of all the places to see in Kandy, you’ll be exhausted by the end of the day!

-Perhaps you have a bit more time in Kandy and want to explore a few more attractions.
-Or maybe you want to switch out the above locations for some other popular places to visit in Kandy.
+Perhaps you have a bit more time and want to explore a few more Kandy attractions.
+Or maybe you want to swap the above locations for some other popular places to visit in Kandy.

 Royal Botanical Gardens

-The Royal Botanical Gardens or Peradeniya Botanical Gardens in Kandy is not only the biggest botanical gardens in the country but also the oldest, dating back to 1371.
+The Royal Botanical Gardens or Peradeniya Botanical Gardens in Kandy is not only the biggest botanical garden in the country but also the oldest, dating back to 1371.

 Home to over 5 000 species of flora and fauna, the gardens boast an impressive collection of orchids and other flowers.
 Also, keep an eye out for the giant fruit bats!

-These botanical gardens are one of the biggest attractions in Kandy where you can enjoy a tranquil setting amongst the trees so bring a picnic blanket and a book if you’re keen for some down-time.
+These botanical gardens are one of the top tourist attractions in Kandy where you can enjoy a tranquil setting amongst the trees so bring a picnic blanket and a book if you’re keen for some downtime.

 How to get there